 What Is A Project Management Dashboard?

-- Project timelines, including milestones and the critical path (a Gantt chart view is useful here)
+- Project timelines, milestones, and critical path (a Gantt chart view works well here)

 - Current and projected costs